Thunderstorms fuel increasing flash flooding threat in Texas

 AccuWeather’s Ali Reid reports from Hunt, Texas, where communities are coming together to begin healing as of July 11, after being devastated by flash flooding during the holiday weekend.

-Just a week after deadly flooding devastated parts of Texas Hill Country, a renewed flash flooding threat is expected to impact parts of northern and central Texas, AccuWeather meteorologists warn.
+Just over a week after deadly flooding devastated parts of Texas Hill Country, a life-threatening flash flooding threat is expected across parts of northern and central Texas, AccuWeather meteorologists warn.

-A front that crossed over the southern Rockies and southern Plains will stall over the weekend, setting the stage for widespread thunderstorms from Texas to Arkansas.
+A front that crossed over the southern Rockies and southern Plains has stalled over the region, setting the stage for widespread thunderstorms from Texas to Arkansas.
+Numerous flash flood warnings have been issued Sunday morning across parts of central Texas including Texas Hill Country as heavy rain continues in thunderstorms across the region.

 Individuals are urged to have many ways to receive flood-related watches and warnings 24 hours a day.
 Residents and visitors should make a plan and be aware of the quickest means to get to higher ground should flash flooding occur.